ubicucsd/bootcamp_18_19/7_Clustering.md

 &nbsp;&nbsp;  II.
 Iterate through all of the points in your data, calculating the distance between the current point and all existing centers.

-   A. If the point falls within a certain threshold distance of the center, add that point to that center's cluster
+&nbsp;&nbsp;&nbsp;&nbsp; A. If the point falls within a certain threshold distance of the center, add that point to that center's cluster

-   B. If the point does not fall within a certain threshold distance of the center, add that point to the list of centers
+&nbsp;&nbsp;&nbsp;&nbsp; B. If the point does not fall within a certain threshold distance of the center, add that point to the list of centers

-  III.
+&nbsp;&nbsp; III.
 Once you have gone through the Dirichlet Process, you do the means part.
 Redifine the centers of each cluster to be the average of all points in the cluster, like you would in most standard clustering algorithms.

-  IV.
+&nbsp;&nbsp; IV.
 Repeat steps II and III either until an iteration provides no change in the assignment of points to centers, or a maximum number of cycles is reached.

 I provided a starting file at ```/home/ubuntu/clustering_lesson/dmp.py``` to get the ball rolling